telefonicaid/iot-activation/tutorials/RaspberryPi_HAT.md

 Publish the following json file to send a command to your Raspberry.
 When the broker receives it, it will update the shadow of the device.
 Generating a delta message that will be used by your raspberry to update his status.
-Showing the command and RGB color on the LED display.
+Showing the command and RGB colour on the LED display.

-Play trying new messages and colors.
+Play trying new messages and colours.
 This can be very useful!

 ```json
 {